canonical/ossa/ossa-generator/README.md

 ## Script Duration

-OSSA Generator should complete is less than 120 seconds per machine
+OSSA Generator should complete in less than 120 seconds per machine

 ## Script Options